woohoolabs/yin/README.md

 }
 ```

-This way, the contacts of a user will only be loaded when the given relationship's `data` key is present in the response
+This way, the contacts of a user will only be loaded when the given relationship's `data` key is present in the response,
 allowing your API to be as effective as possible.

 #### Injecting metadata into documents

 Metadata can be injected into documents on-the-fly.
-This might can handy if you want to customize/decorate your
+This can be handy if you want to customize/decorate your
 responses (e.g.: providing a cache ID to the returned document).

 The easiest way to check this functionality is to have a look at the [first examples](#fetching-a-single-resource),